react-native-community/hooks/README.md

 ## React Native Hooks
 React Native APIs turned into React Hooks allowing you to access asynchrnous APIs directly in your functional components.

-> Install
-Note: This is an experimental library becasue as of this time React Native does not yet support React version 16.7.
+> Note: This is an experimental library.
+As of this time React Native does not yet support React version 16.7.
+Once support for React <= 16.7 is added to React Native, this library will be ready to use.

 ### With npm